Skip navigation

 There are many causes of hallucinations, including:

-• Fever, especially in children and the older people
+- Fever, especially in children and the elderly

 When to Contact a Medical Professional

-A person who begins to hallucinate and is detached from reality should get checked by a health care professional right away.
+A person who begins to hallucinate and is detached from reality should get checked by their health care provider right away.
 Many medical and mental conditions that can cause hallucinations may quickly become emergencies.
 The person should not be left alone.

-Contact your health care provider, go to the emergency room, or call 911 or the local emergency number.
+Contact your provider, go to the emergency room, or call 911 or the local emergency number.

-A person who smells odors that are not there should also be evaluated by a provider.
+A person who smells odors that are not there should also be evaluated by their provider.
 These hallucinations may be caused by medical conditions such as epilepsy and Parkinson disease.

 What to Expect at Your Office Visit